Terminator 2: Judgment Day: Filming

-Three months of pre-production was truncated to meet the release schedule, leaving Cameron without the time he wanted to prepare all aspects before filming began.
-Over one week, he spent several hours each day choreographing vehicle scenes with toy cars and trucks, filming the results, and printing the footage for storyboard artists.
-There was no time to properly test practical effects before filming; if effects did not work, the filmmakers had to work around them.
+The planned three months of pre-production was reduced to meet the release schedule, leaving Cameron without the time he wanted to prepare all aspects before filming began.
+Over a week, he spent several hours each day choreographing vehicle scenes with toy cars and trucks, filming the results, and printing the footage for storyboard artists.
+There was no time to properly test practical effects before filming, so if effects did not work, the filmmakers had to work around them.
 Principal photography began on October 8–9, 1990, with a $60 million budget.
+Scenes were filmed out of sequence to prioritize those requiring extensive visual effects.
+Schwarzenegger found this difficult because he was meant to convey subtle signs of the T-800's progressive humanity and was unsure what was fitting for each scene.
+Cinematographer Adam Greenberg, who also worked on The Terminator, described the greater scope of the sequel as the most daunting prospect.
+Where he had been able to shout instructions to his crew on the original film, he used one of 187 walkie-talkies to conduct efforts over an expansive area.

-The production was long and arduous, in part because of Cameron, who was known for his short temper, and uncompromising and "dictatorial" manner that resulted in the crew making T-shirts bearing the slogan "You can't scare me—I work for Jim Cameron."
+The production was arduous, in part because of Cameron, who was known for his short temper and uncompromising "dictatorial" manner.
+The crew made T-shirts bearing the slogan "You can't scare me—I work for Jim Cameron".
 Schwarzenegger described him as a supportive but "demanding taskmaster" with a "fanaticism for physical and visual detail".
-Cameron had a practical approach when making scenes fit his vision; in one instance, he angrily fixed a broken camera when the operator could not, and Morton said during his death scene, Cameron decided on a whim to detonate surrounding glass to see how it would look.
-Because of the tight schedule, Cameron worked throughout Christmas, editing on Christmas Eve, and persuaded Schwarzenegger to cancel multiple Christmas events and a visit to American troops in Saudi Arabia with U.S. President George H. W. Bush to film his scenes.
-By the 101st day of filming, Schwarzenegger and Hamilton were frustrated by the number of takes Cameron ordered; five days were spent on Hamilton's close-ups in scenes at the Dyson home.
-Scenes were filmed out of sequence to prioritize those requiring extensive visual effects; Schwarzenegger found this difficult because he was meant to convey subtle signs of the T-800's progressive humanity and was unsure what was fitting for each scene.
-Cinematographer Adam Greenberg, who also worked on The Terminator, described the greater scope of the sequel as the most daunting prospect; where he had been able to shout instructions to his crew on the original film, he used one of 187 walkie-talkies to conduct efforts over an expansive area.
+Even so, by the 101st day of filming, Schwarzenegger and Hamilton were frustrated by the high number of takes Cameron performed, spending five days just on close-ups of Hamilton in the Dyson home.
+To stay on schedule, Cameron worked through Christmas and persuaded Schwarzenegger to cancel a visit to American troops in Saudi Arabia with U.S. President George H. W. Bush to film his scenes.

-The production used many locations in and around California.
+The production was filmed in many locations in and around Los Angeles.
 The now-destroyed Corral bar in Sylmar is where the T-800 confronts a group of bikers.
 Location manager Jim Morris chose Corral because it was raised above ground, allowing the scene to take place over different levels.
-On one occasion, a woman who was oblivious to ongoing filming walked into the bar; when she asked Schwarzenegger, who was wearing only a pair of shorts, what was going on, he replied: "It's male-stripper night".
+The 1991 police beating of Rodney King took place at the same location a week after filming, being captured on the same videotape a spectator used to capture the filming of the biker bar scenes.
+On one occasion, a woman who was oblivious to ongoing filming walked into the bar.
+When she asked Schwarzenegger, who was wearing only a pair of shorts, what was going on, he replied: "It's male stripper night".
 Executives suggested cutting the scene to save money but Cameron and Schwarzenegger refused.